LINGARAJA-L/19CS403_JAVA/Module-08/DAY-4/README.md

-# Ex.No:8(D) BUFFER INPUT/OUTPUT STREAM
+# Ex.No:8(E)  INPUT STREAM READER.

 ## AIM:
- To create a java program file for displaying the data from the file using FileOutputStream & BufferedOutputStream.
+To write a Java program that takes continuous input from the user using InputStreamReader and exits when the input ends with the symbol #.
+The input is taken inside a do-while loop.
 ## ALGORITHM :
-1. Import java.io.* and java.util.* for file handling and user input.
-2. Create a file named sample.txt and write "This is a line of text inside the file." using FileWriter.
-3. Close the FileWriter to save the content to sample.txt.
-4. Open sample.txt with a FileOutputStream wrapped in a BufferedOutputStream for efficient reading.
-5. Prompt the user to enter the number of bytes to skip using Scanner.
-6. Skip the specified number of bytes in the file and print the remaining content.
-7. Close the BufferedOutputStream and FileOutputStream to release system resources.
+1. Start the program.
+2. Import java.io.*.
+3. Create an InputStreamReader and wrap it in a BufferedReader.
+    	Use a do-while loop to:
+    	Prompt and read input from the user.
+    	Check if the input ends with #.
+4. If yes, break the loop.
+    	Otherwise, print the input.
+    	Close the input stream.
+5. End the program

 ## PROGRAM:
  ```
 /*
-Program to implement a Buffer Input/Output Stream using Java
+Program to implement a INPUT STREAM READER
 Developed by: LINGARAJA L
 RegisterNumber: 212222040086
 */